copify/copify-wordpress/readme.txt

 == Changelog ==

 = 1.0.5 =
-* Plugin now allows Copify to publish Creative Commons photo as "Featured Image" when blog package has auto-publish enabled.
+* Plugin now allows Copify to publish Creative Commons License photo as "Featured Image" when blog package has auto-publish enabled.

 = 1.0.4 =
 * When auto-publish is set to "On" Copify will automatically publish blog posts.